openstack-archive/syntribos/README.rst

 Logging and Results
 ===================

+There are two types of logs generated by syntribos:

+#.
+The results log is a collection of issues generated at the end of a
+   syntribos run to represent results.
-Two types of logs are generated by syntribos, results and debug logs.
-While results log is the representation of results ( collection of issues ) from a given syntribos run, debug logs contain debugging information captured during a particular run.
-Debug logs may include exception messages, warnings, raw but sanitized request/response data and a few more details as well.
+#.
+The debug log contains debugging information captured during a particular
+   run.
+Debug logs may include exception messages, warnings, raw but sanitized request/response data, and a few more details.
 A modified version of Python logger is used for collecting debug logs in syntribos.

 Results Log
 ~~~~~~~~~~~

-The results log as described above is a collection of issues (failures and
+The results log includes failures and errors.
+The ``"failures"`` key represents
-errors) generated at the end of a syntribos run.
-The "failures" key represents
-tests that have failed, indicating a possible security vulnerability and the
+tests that have failed, indicating a possible security vulnerability.
+The
-"errors" key gives us information on any unhandled exceptions such as connection
+``"errors"`` key gives us information on any unhandled exceptions, such as
-errors encountered on that run.
+connection errors, encountered on that run.

-An example failure object is seen below:
+Example failure object:

 ::